OksiMosenko/Practical-Machine-Learning-course-project/pml proj.md

 ###now training set: 19622 obs. of 60 var.
 train2 <- train[,!NAcols]
 ````
-Deleting columns which are not useful for parediction with: "X", "user_name", "raw_timestamp_part_1", "raw_timestamp_part_2", "cvtd_timestamp", "new_window", "num_window"
+Deleting columns which are not useful for prediction with: "X", "user_name", "raw_timestamp_part_1", "raw_timestamp_part_2", "cvtd_timestamp", "new_window", "num_window"
 ````
 ### they are first 7 columns
 train1 <- train2[,-c(1:7)]